 64%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a solid, actionable skill with excellent code examples that are immediately executable.
-The main weaknesses are some unnecessary explanatory content that Claude already knows, and the monolithic structure that could benefit from splitting advanced patterns into separate files.
-The workflow guidance for choosing between patterns is implicit rather than explicit.
+This is a solid, actionable skill with excellent code examples covering both fundamental and advanced resource management patterns.
+Its main weaknesses are verbosity in the introductory sections (explaining concepts Claude already knows) and the monolithic structure that could benefit from splitting advanced patterns into separate files.
+The workflow clarity could be improved by adding validation/verification steps for confirming proper resource cleanup.

 Suggestions

-Consider splitting advanced patterns (streaming, metrics, ExitStack) into a separate ADVANCED.md file with clear navigation from the main skill
+Move advanced patterns (streaming accumulation, metrics tracking, ExitStack) into a separate ADVANCED.md file and link to it from the main skill.

 | Dimension | Reasoning | Score |